 If the deceased had a prepaid funeral plan, funeral bond, or funeral insurance, this could cover most or all of the funeral costs.
 Otherwise there are a number of Centrelink allowances that may be available to assist pensioners to pay for a funeral.
 These will be explained further below.

 3. Centrelink lump sum bereavement payment and other pensioner benefits.

 Pensioners may be eligible for Centrelink bereavement payments and other government assistance.

 The Australian federal government provides a number of payments, financial support, and other services to help when a loved one dies.
 These are administered through The Department of Human Services.
 The type and amount of bereavement payment you get will depend on your individual circumstances; your relationship to the person who has died; and when you notify Centrelink about the person’s death.

 This can be done by calling Centrelink on 132 300 or filling out the Services Australia Advice of Death form available here.
 Centrelink will then share the information with Medicare.
-For other prompts on who to notify after a loved one’s death, you can also download the checklist: Who Do I Contact When Some Dies in Australia.
+For other prompts on who to notify after a loved one’s death, you can also save and download the checklist images below:

 Australian residents are eligible for the following Centrelink bereavement payments:

 Partner Allowance – If you currently receive a Partner Allowance and your spouse dies, you may be eligible to receive a further 14 weeks of their pension.
 However, you will need to contact Centrelink and apply for another income support payment.
 You may also be eligible to receive a Centrelink lump sum bereavement payment (explained below).

 Pension Bonus Bereavement Payment – A lump sum payment may be available to the surviving partner of a Pension Bonus Scheme member who didn’t successfully claim the Age Pension and Pension Bonus before they died.